rh-aiservices-bu/cai/README.md

-Or simply, CAI! 👋
+Welcome to the CAI Team Page 👋

+# Team Motto 🏍️

-Through advice rooted in real-world experience, we empower customers, partners and colleagues, to unlock the full potential of Red Hat AI.
+- Through advice rooted in real-world experience,
+- we empower customers, partners and colleagues,
+- to unlock the full potential of Red Hat AI.

 # 😌 What we do?

-- Use Red Hat AI products like customers would
+- Leverage Red Hat AI products like our customers do
   - Act as internal "customer zero"
-- Help support customers on more complex topics
+  - Help support customers on complex AI topics
-- Share expertise based on experience
+- Share expertise based on these experience
 - Push the envelope on what is possible with Red Hat AI!

 # 🔮 Team Members